ChezTech/cheztech/NetworkPerformance.md

 and again \
 second line, space and backslash

 two spaces
-after that line (which get removed since I have remove trailing whitespace set)
+after that line (which get removed since I have remove trailing whitespace set - now I can save that)

+using a html break<\br>
+will make a second line, but is the ugliest of all

 now about links